Alejogb1/job-board/blog-data/why-is-the-aspnet-core-kestrel-response-garbled-in-a-nano-server-container.md

 id: "why-is-the-aspnet-core-kestrel-response-garbled-in-a-nano-server-container"
 ---

-, one.
 It's a classic scenario, and one I've had the pleasure of debugging more than a few times, especially back when Nano Server was the new kid on the block.
 Dealing with garbled responses from Kestrel within a Nano Server container points to a subtle but significant interplay of networking, character encodings, and the inherent limitations of a lightweight operating system.
 It's rarely a single culprit, but usually a combination of factors.

 The core issue stems from how Kestrel, as a cross-platform web server, handles network communication in a somewhat minimalist environment like Nano Server.
 Remember, Nano Server is designed for minimal overhead, meaning a lot of the traditional Windows subsystems and DLLs aren't present.
 This includes certain locale and encoding handling which, under a full-fledged Windows Server installation, might operate in the background without a second thought.